 The lemon detox diet is a fasting program that is often kept for 5 to 10 days, during which people consume only lemon-based mixtures with no solid foods.

-Lemons and limes are rich in phytochemicals, such as flavonoids, limonoids and polyphenols.
+Lemons and limes are rich in phytochemicals, such as flavonoids, limonoids, and polyphenols.
 These compounds have many beneficial effects on health.

-Citrus fruits are overall rich in flavonoids, which has been correlated with reduced cardiovascular mortality and morbidity (8).
+Citrus fruits are overall rich in flavonoids, which have been correlated with reduced cardiovascular mortality and morbidity (8).
 A prominent member of the flavonoid family is a compound called flavanone.
 While both fruits are rich in this substance, lemons are higher in flavanones than limes (9).

 These and other phytochemicals found in citrus fruits express strong antioxidant and hypolipidemic activities (10).

 Kaffir lime has also been studied as a potential cardioprotector agent that can be used in chemotherapy (11).

 Adding lemon juice to a meal significantly lowered the mean blood glucose concentration.
 This effect is assumed to be due to the acidity of lemon juice slowing down starch digestion (12).
 Hypothetically, as lime juice also has an acidic pH, we will see the same effect by using lime juice with high glycemic index foods.

 Citrus limetta or sweet lime has also been studied as a source of a functional compound for controlling diabetes mellitus due to its hypoglycemic effects (13).